Identities of two Indians killed in drone attack in UAE established; two Indians among six injured | Law-Order

 Identities of two Indians killed in drone attack in UAE established; two Indians among six injured

-The two were discharged on Monday night after medical treatment.On Monday, two Indians and a Pakistani national were killed and six others injured in the attack claimed by Houthi rebels in Yemen.The explosions were caused by small flying objects, possibly drones, that hit three petroleum tankers in Abu Dhabi.The embassy in Abu Dhabi said on Tuesday that the identities of the two deceased Indian nationals have been established.IndembAbuDhabi officials are in touch with their family members.
+The two were discharged on Monday night after medical treatment.On Monday, two Indians and a Pakistani national, all staff of the Abu Dhabi National Oil Company ADNOC, were killed and six others injured in the attack claimed by Houthi rebels in Yemen.The explosions were caused by small flying objects, possibly drones, that hit three petroleum tankers in Abu Dhabi.The embassy in Abu Dhabi said on Tuesday that the identities of the two deceased Indian nationals have been established.IndembAbuDhabi officials are in touch with their family members.

 - Country: